BladeRunnerJS/scaling-js-apps/blades/usercard_blade.md

 }
 ```

-For now, concentrate on ensuring the function can handle the `position` property
+For now, concentrate on ensuring the function can handle the `userId`.
+The `position` property
 is optional on the `data` parameter.
 We'll deal with user data later.

 ```js